github/explore/collections/riscv-cpus/index.md

 Those who master the synthesis of Hardware with FPGA, can also propose more concretely new approaches for microcontrollers taking advantage of codes already written for the new architecture.

-In this collection I try to present some renowned Colors, and open the opportunity for other colleagues to collaborate with their suggestions.
+In this collection I try to present some renowned cores, and open the opportunity for other colleagues to collaborate with their suggestions.